Die Entführung aus dem Serail: Instrumentation

 The singers perform with a Classical-era orchestra: pairs of flutes, oboes, clarinets, bassoons, horns, trumpets, a set of two timpani, and strings.
-They are augmented with the instruments needed for "Turkish" music: tamburo grande (tamburo turco), cymbals, triangles, and piccolo.
+They are augmented with the instruments needed for "Turkish" music: a 'tamburo grande' (or 'tamburo turco'), cymbals, triangles, and piccolo.
 The aria "Traurigkeit ward mir zum Lose" is augmented by two basset horns.

 The orchestra for the premiere included a number of eminent musicians of the day: first cellist Joseph Franz Weigl, first oboist Josef Triebensee, second oboist Johann Went second horn Joseph Leutgeb, and the clarinettist brothers Anton and Johann Stadler.
 In the first violin section was Franz de Paula Hofer, who later became Mozart's brother-in-law.
 The four musicians who played the "Turkish" instruments remain anonymous, though it is known that they were recruited for this purpose by one Franz Tyron, Kapellmeister of the Austrian Second Field Artillery Regiment.